Morning, Thursday, 13th March 2025

 We are pleased to be able to include a keynote session with Fraser McKinlay, Chief Executive, The Promise.

-Those attending will also examine milestones already reached from Plan 21-24.
-They will assess outcomes in the context of recent reports from Who Cares?
+Sessions will also examine milestones already reached from Plan 21-2, looking at outcomes in the context of recent reports from Who Cares?
 Scotland and COSLA highlighting concerns over implementation.
 Areas for discussion include findings on the need to provide comprehensive support systems for those in care, alongside long-term stable housing solutions for care leavers, increased training and support for the care workforce to increase capacity, and improved coordination and collaboration between agencies and services to provide holistic support for care-experienced children.

 Further sessions look at how to improve outcomes for care leavers, looking at how to improve education attainment levels, address mental health concerns and stigmatism, alongside increasing access to housing and job opportunities.
 The role of local government and the third sector will be considered, especially in the context of the National Care Service (Scotland) Bill which is currently progressing through the Scottish Parliament, to identify how collaboration and good practice can drive forward meaningful change.